wmarshall484/DSI_LECTURES_2/nlp/asim_jalis/naive-bayes-lecture.md

 ## Objectives

-Build a Naive Bayes classifier.
+- Build a Naive Bayes classifier.
+- Use it to classify documents into categories.

 # Naive Bayes